Service Accounts

 Service accounts are identities that can have roles and permissions assigned to them.
 They work just like user accounts, but they’re designed for machines and applications.
 When you create a service account, you can assign it roles that define what it can do.

 Service accounts use access credentials to authenticate with Thalassa Cloud APIs.
-These credentials are long-lived and don’t expire automatically.
+Each credential is limited by the API scopes you select and can include an expiration date.
 You can also use service accounts with workload identity federation, which allows external systems to authenticate using OIDC tokens instead of storing credentials.

 Creating Service Accounts